-We have generated approximately two full years of financial information and have not previously demonstrated that we will be able to expand our business through an increased investment in our technology and trials.
-We cannot guarantee that plans as described in this report will be successful.
+We have generated approximately three full years of financial information and have demonstrated that we have been able to expand our business through an increased investment in our technology and trials.
+We cannot guarantee that plans as described in this report will be successful or that we can continue to to receive additional capital investment.
 Our business is subject to risks inherent in growing an enterprise, including limited capital resources and possible rejection of our new products and/or sales methods.
 If financing is not available on satisfactory terms, we may be unable to continue expanding our operations.
 Equity financing will result in a dilution to existing shareholders.